hurricanemark/containerize-a-django-web-app/readme.md

  2.2  Configure for deployment

+Important note:  Please consult proper [delpoyment to production steps](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment).
+Practicing engineering as close to production as you can should help avoiding surprises.

 In order to access the server inside this conainer, we need to configure django for deploy and then expose its port.